jacebenson/cedar/docs/docs/tutorial/chapter2/routing-params.md

 </TabItem>
 </Tabs>

 `id` already exists since we named our route param `{id}`.
-Thanks Redwood!
+Thanks Cedar!
 But how does that `id` end up as the `$id` GraphQL parameter?
 If you've learned anything about Cedar by now, you should know it's going to take care of that for you.
 By default, any props you give to a cell will automatically be turned into variables and given to the query.
 "No way," you're saying.
 Way.

 We can prove it!
 Try going to the detail page for a post in the browser and—uh oh.
 Hmm: